Kinds-of-Intelligence-CFI/KindsOfReasoning/README.md

 - `KindsOfReasoning.<csv|json>`: the collection of datasets in a single dataframe
 - `KindsOfReasoning_with_llm_results.<csv|json>`: the collection of datasets, with results of the tested LLMs, in a single dataframe

 To use the final datasets, you can load one of those files with `pandas` or another library.
-I instead you want to re-create the dataset from 0, or run it on another LLM by adapting the code used to obtain the original results, look into the `full_processing_steps` folder.
+If instead you want to re-create the dataset from scratch, or run it on another LLM by adapting the code used to obtain the original results, look into the `full_processing_steps` folder.

 ## Models on which results are available: